liuweichaox/AIChat/README.md

 # Mumu AI Voice Demo

 This example shows a simple ChatGPT-like voice conversation.
-Audio is streamed between the browser and server using WebRTC, and a separate WebSocket channel handles control messages such as interrupting text-to-speech playback.
+Audio is streamed between the browser and server using WebRTC.
+Each audio segment is saved to the `recordings/` directory before being transcribed.

 ## Setup